-1. Make sure links in your forum are set to ‘nofollow’.
-This tells search engine crawlers not to follow the links and therfore, SEO spammers will derive no benefit from spamming your forum.
+This tells search engine crawlers not to follow the links and therefore, SEO spammers will derive no benefit from spamming your forum.
 (Vanilla’s links are nofollow by default.)

-3. Require email confirmation before allowing someone to post.
+Ensure that you require your members to confirm their email before you allow them to post.
 Bots and humans can get around this but it's an extra bit of efforts that most real people won't mind.

 While spammers are always looking for ways around your defences, following these suggestions will help to eliminate spam.